zarasmagla/node-DeepResearch/README.md

 npm run dev $QUERY
 ```

+### Official Site

+You can try it on [our official site](https://search.jina.ai).

 ### Official API

-You can also use our official DeepSearch API, hosted and optimized by Jina AI:
+You can also use [our official DeepSearch API](https://jina.ai/deepsearch):

 ```
 https://deepsearch.jina.ai/v1/chat/completions
 ```

 You can use it with any OpenAI-compatible client.

-For the authentication Bearer, get your Jina API key from https://jina.ai
+For the authentication Bearer, API key, rate limit, get from https://jina.ai/deepsearch.

 #### Client integration guidelines